cesar-rocha/cesar-rocha.github.io/_pages/quotes.md

 Richard Feynman:

+> The first rule is not to fool yourself --- and you are the easiest person to fool.

 > Never confuse education with intelligence.
 You can have a Ph.D. and still be an idiot.

 Russ Davis (quoted by Chelton in the Russ Davis Memorial Symposium):